The Selvedge Masterlist: Our Ultimate Jeans Guide

 Studio D’Artisan SD-101 (15 oz.)

-While Studio D’Artisan may not have been the first Japanese selvedge brand, they were the founding member of the Osaka 5, releasing their first pairs in 1979, kickstarting the modern-age Japanese selvedge explosion.
+While Studio D’Artisan may not have been the first Japanese selvedge brand, they were the founding member of the Osaka 5.
+With the release of their first pairs in 1979, they kickstarted the modern-age Japanese selvedge explosion.

 SDA’s 101, the brand’s interpretation of the classic wide-legged American five-pocket jean, with subtle influences from French workwear and designer denim, remains a core of their collection.
 It’s as good now as it ever was.